Detecting Crashes with Fat-Tail Statistics

 - $\alpha > 4$: Relatively thin tails.
 Still fatter than Gaussian, but manageable with conventional tools.

-The 13 methods in fatcrash fall into three categories: bubble detection (finding the specific price pattern that precedes a crash), regime detection (spotting shifts in how the market behaves over time), and tail estimation (measuring how fat the tails actually are).
+The 15 classical methods in fatcrash fall into three groups: bubble detection (finding the specific price pattern that precedes a crash), regime detection (spotting shifts in how the market behaves over time, including momentum reversals and volatility cascades), and tail estimation (measuring how fat the tails actually are).
 Let’s walk through each group.

 #Bubble detection